pulumi/docs/content/docs/reference/programming-model.md

 > The following only applies to **statically typed languages**.

-If you need to access the outputs of your custom resource outside it with strong typing support, then declare each output property returned in the `outs` property by your `create` function as a class member of the `pulumi.dynamic.Resource` itself.
+If you need to access the outputs of your custom resource outside it with strong typing support, declare each output property returned in the `outs` property by your `create` function as a class member of the `pulumi.dynamic.Resource` itself.
 For example, in TypeScript, these must be declared as `public readonly` class members in your `pulumi.dynamic.Resource` class.
 These class members must also have the type `pulumi.Output<T>`.

-**Note** that the name of the class member must match the names of the output properties as returned by the `create` function.
+> **Note:** The name of the class member must match the names of the output properties as returned by the `create` function.

 {{< langchoose >}}